paf31/blog-source/posts/2016-08-07-Comonads-As-Spaces.markdown

 A pairing between a comonad `w` and a monad `m` gives a way to explore the data in a comonadic value.
 We can think of this as moving around in the space described by the comonad.

-We would like the actions of `m` to describe movements which we can use to modify a comonadic value of type `m a`.
+We would like the actions of `m` to describe movements which we can use to modify a comonadic value of type `w a`.

 To implement this, we use the `extend` function from the `Comonad` class to extend the pairing function to every comonadic subcontext: